OlivierLD/oliv-ai/TinyML/README.md

 ## TinyML
-Reading the book, TinyML, by Pete Warden & Daniel Situnayake, [published by O'Reilly](http://shop.oreilly.com/product/0636920254508.do).
+Reading the book TinyML, by Pete Warden & Daniel Situnayake, [published by O'Reilly](http://shop.oreilly.com/product/0636920254508.do).

 _Notes and stuff._